Can you get a medical cannabis card for chronic back pain in the UK?

 • The name and address of the clinic that issued it

-Each Releaf patient is issued a card that also contains a unique QR code.
-This code serves as a verification tool for law enforcement and healthcare professionals to confirm the card's authenticity and validity.
+Each Releaf patient is issued a medical cannabis card that displays the above information, and also displays a unique QR code.
+This code serves as a verification tool for authorities and healthcare professionals to confirm the card's authenticity and validity.
 Upon scanning, the prescriptions associated with the patient will be displayed, accompanied by information notifying the authorities of the patient's active status.
-The QR code is secured with a password, and the patient will receive a one-time password in their designated email each time the code is scanned.
-This is in place to help keep the patient's medical information totally secure.
+When the QR code is scanned, the card also outlines the relevant legislation as a quick reference point for police, and displays Releaf's dedicated phone line for authorities.

 How to obtain a medical cannabis card for chronic back pain

-The first step is to book an appointment with a registered private clinic that offer medicinal cannabis health solutions.
 In the initial appointment, you will be asked to fill out a medical questionnaire that will be assessed by one of our team's specialists.
-You will also need to provide access to your Summary Care Record (SCR).
+You will also need to provide access to your medical history, which you can get from your GP.

 The doctor will then review your case and determine if you meet the eligibility criteria to continue the process.
 If so, you will then have a full consultation with a specialist via video call.
-The specialist will assess your medical history, the severity of your chronic back pain symptoms, and you will be required to answer more in depth questions about your condition and your past recreational and medicinal cannabis use.
+The specialist will assess your medical history, the severity of your chronic back pain symptoms, and you will be required to answer more in-depth questions about your condition and your past recreational and medicinal cannabis use.

 The potential benefits of medical cannabis for pain management